 - Bottle of red wine – whatever style you have

 - 300ml beef stock or broth

 - Salt and pepper to taste

-- Dust the cheeks with seasoned flour, brown in a large, heavy-based pan with a couple of lugs of EVO.
-Take the cheeks out of the pan.
+- Dust the cheeks with seasoned flour, brown in a large, heavy-based pan with a couple of lugs of olive oil.
+Take the cheeks out of the pan and set aside.

-- Add carrots, onions, celery, thyme and bay leaf to the pan.
-Fry that up for 5 minutes and return the cheeks to the pan.
+- Add carrots, onions, celery, thyme, rosemary and bay leaves to the pan.
+Fry for 5 minutes over a medium heat until vegetables take some colour, and then return the cheeks to the pan.

 - Add wine and beef stock.
 Cover pan securely and put in oven to slowly braise for 3 to 4 hours on a low heat.
 Check seasoning and add salt and pepper as required.

 - Serve with buttery mash potatoes for a memorable meal.